masolimano/maneage/README-hacking.md

 can be a pre-requisite of that intermediate LaTeX macro file and thus be called when necessary.
 Otherwise, they will be ignored by Make.

-This template also has a mode to share the build directory between several users of a Unix group (when working on large computer clusters).
+Maneage also has a mode to share the build directory between several users of a Unix group (when working on large computer clusters).
 In this scenario, each user can have their own cloned project source, but share the large built files between each other.
 To do this, it is necessary for all